-You’re most likely here because your eCommerce business is achieving scale, and it’s time for you to start thinking about how to grow the business strategically and effectively.
+You’re most likely here because your eCommerce business is achieving scale.
+It’s time for you to start thinking about growing the business strategically and effectively.
 In part one of this conversation, we walked through a few specific ways to prepare for long-term growth.
 But you can’t stop there.
+Is your brand equipped to handle high-volume, peak eCommerce traffic?

 A growing eCommerce business means more traffic to your shop, particularly during peak times like Black Friday and the week leading up to Valentine’s Day.
 Managing traffic at the enterprise scale is profoundly more challenging than with a smaller brand.

-Your site doesn’t have to suffer the same fate — as long as you are adequately prepared.
+Your site doesn’t have to suffer the same fate if you prepare adequately.
 Here are three tips for managing peak traffic times as you scale your enterprise eCommerce business.

-1. Make Sure Your Server Can Handle Increased Traffic
+Use a Server that Can Handle Increased Traffic

 - Exploring the option of dynamic scaling.